pattonsgirl/CEG3120/Projects/Project5/README.md

   - Description of what it does
   - Where it should be on server (if someone were to use your setup)
 - How to configure GitHub OR DockerHub to message the listener
+- RECORD your whole workflow process - from `commit` and `push` to your server getting a fresh image

 ### Resources